kostasthomson/cloud-lightning-simulator/README.md

 Then, open the doc/html/index.html file.

-##Run the CL Simulator
+##Run the CloudLightning Simulator

 At the directory of the project, open the terminal and enter

      $ sh cl_sim.out

 After running the simulation, an *outputCLsim.json* file will be created in the *output* folder.
-This file can be used as an input for the GUI implementation of the CL Simulator in order to visualize the results of the simulator.
+This file can be used as an input for the GUI implementation of the CloudLightning Simulator in order to visualize the results of the simulator.

 The Simulator Visualization tool can be found at the following url: